dyashkir/dyashkir.github.com/_posts/2012-01-05-Nodejs-tutorial-Part-3.md

       {limit:10, text: 'Go away stalker!'},
       {limit:100000, text: 'something is terribly wrong'}];

 We associated the number of time we want user to attend the workshop before she gets a phrase.
-Next we need to find which phrase applies to the user, to do this we will loop through the datastructure and check if user attendance has exceeded the limit needed.
+Next we need to find which phrase applies to the user, to do this we will loop through the data structure and check if user attendance has exceeded the limit needed.

     //first lets retrieve the number of times user attended var attendanceNumber = 0;